IvanSmiths/ivansmiths/README.md

-# Ivan Smiths, React developer highly focused on UI/UX Design with 3 years of experience.
+# Ivan Smiths, Frontend developer highly focused on UI/UX Design with 2 years of professional experience.